 The Teddington TW11 location is about 10 minutes walk from Teddington, Strawberry Hill and Fulwell train stations.
 It is served by many buses e.g. 33, 281, 481 and 285, and there is free on street parking.

 The Fitzrovia W1T clinic is a short walk from Tottenham Court Rd and Goodge St Tube Stations.

 |Face to face counselling:||Yes|

 At Teddington I have availability weekdays and evenings.
-At Fitzrovia I am available Thursdays between 4pm to 9pm, this is due to expand very soon.
+At Fitzrovia I am available Thursdays between 1pm to 9pm.

 Types of client